-- Letters added to the end of exec indicate the type of arguments: - I argn is specified as a list of arguments. - v argv is specified as a vector (array of character pointers). - e environment is specified as an array of character pointers. - p user's PATH is searched for command, and command can be a shell program fork() system call the fork() system call is: int fork()
+- Letters added to the end of exec indicate the type of arguments: - I argn is specified as a list of arguments. - v argv is specified as a vector (array of character pointers). - e environment is specified as an array of character pointers. - p user's PATH is searched for command, and command can be a shell program fork() system call fork() system call (Cont'd)

-- To create a new process, you must use the fork() system call. - The prototype for fork() causes the UNIX system to create a new process, called the "child process", with a new process ID.
+- To create a new process, you must use the fork() system call. - The prototype for the fork() system call is: int fork() - fork() causes the UNIX system to create a new process, called the "child process", with a new process ID.
 The contents of the child process are identical to the contents of the parent process.